> Skip to content

 Lily Uivel

-After receiving her Bachelor of Fine Arts, Lily worked as a props maker and designer.
-But since before she could remember, she had loved to draw more than anything else.
+After receiving her Bachelor of Fine Arts, Lily found herself doing lots of odd jobs.
+But since before she could remember, she loved telling stories more than anything else.
 She would spend all of her spare time sketching and studying illustration.

-Lily lives in Days Bay with her assistant, She-Ra the dog, and Rory.
+Lily lives in Eastbourne with her assistant, She-Ra the dog, Rory and their little boy Reed.